boq-ghcp-demos/ET-Legacy-App/DEMO_GUIDE_BA.md

 **Prompt for Copilot Chat:**
 ```
-What is this project about? give a summary and tech stack details briefly
+What is this project about? give a summary and tech stack details briefly and also start the application from command line
 ```

 ```